-Federal government to approve controversial Bay du Nord oil project | CBC News
+Federal government approves controversial Bay du Nord oil project | CBC News

-Federal government to approve controversial Bay du Nord oil project
+Federal government approves controversial Bay du Nord oil project

-Federal government to make official announcement after markets close at 4 p.m.
-ET

-The federal government will formally approve the Bay du Nord offshore oil megaproject after markets close at 4 p.m.
-ET, CBC News has learned from multiple sources who are not authorized to speak publicly.
+Megaproject off eastern Newfoundland may go into production as early as 2028

+Federal Environment Minister Steven Guilbeault formally approved the Bay du Nord offshore oil megaproject Wednesday, making a decision that will infuriate environmentalists but boost the Newfoundland and Labrador economy.

+In a statement Wednesday evening, Equinor called the federal environmental decision "an important milestone" for the project.

+"We now look forward to progressing this key investment in Canada – which has the potential to produce the lowest carbon oil in the country," said the company's statement.

-Bay du Nord has been panned by environmental activists and climate scientists, who say it flies in the face of the federal government's climate goals.
+Environmental activists and climate scientists have long panned the proposed Bay du Nord development, saying it flies in the face of the federal government's climate goals.

-The project has also caused disagreement within Prime Minister Justin Trudeau's Liberal cabinet.
+The decision comes despite disagreement within Prime Minister Justin Trudeau's Liberal cabinet.
 In February, Radio-Canada reported that cabinet members from Quebec, Ontario and British Columbia were opposed to its approval.

 The Newfoundland and Labrador government has fiercely championed the project, with Premier Andrew Furey lobbying fellow Liberals for months.

-"I think there's an imperative that we really look to the federal government to ensure that this is going to be approved," he told reporters in late March.

 Norwegian oil company Equinor and its partners plan to develop the oil field at the Flemish Pass, about 500 kilometres east of St. John's.
-Bay du Nord will be the first project to move the offshore oil industry into such deep waters, with drilling more than a kilometre underwater.
+Bay du Nord will be the first project to move the offshore oil industry into such deep waters, with drilling to go more than a kilometre underwater.

-Their plan is to use a massive floating production, storage and offloading vessel, commonly known as an FPSO, capable of producing up to 200,000 barrels daily.
+The Equinor plan is to use a massive floating production, storage and offloading vessel, commonly known as an FPSO, capable of producing up to 200,000 barrels daily.

-The project will be Newfoundland and Labrador's fifth offshore oil field in production, and will begin producing as early as 2028.
+The project will be Newfoundland and Labrador's fifth offshore oil field to move into production since Hibernia launched in 1997.
+Bay du Nord would begin pumping oil as early as 2028.

 Bay du Nord — seen as an economic lifeline to Newfoundland and Labrador, whose economy has been dependent on offshore oil royalties and labour — has been years in the making.

 Equinor deferred the project in 2020 after oil prices plummeted in the early months of the COVID-19 pandemic, but announced it was forging ahead in 2021.

-The company says the project will produce about 300 million barrels of oil, generate $3.5 billion in government revenues, and create thousands of jobs.
+The company says the project, which it has not yet officially sanctioned, will produce about 300 million barrels of oil, generate $3.5 billion in government revenues, and create thousands of jobs.

+Newfoundland and Labrador Natural Resources Minister Andrew Parsons said the provincial government will be meeting with Equinor with the goal of developing a benefits agreement that will also take into consideration any possible changes to the size of the project.
-Federal Environment Minister Steven Guibeault's decision on whether Bay du Nord would proceed was originally scheduled for December, but was delayed until March 6.

-Guibeault missed that deadline too, and the federal government said it needed more time to assess whether the project is likely to cause "significant adverse environmental effects."
+Guilbeault's decision on whether Bay du Nord would proceed was originally scheduled for December, but was delayed until March 6.
+Guilbeault missed that deadline too, and the federal government said it needed more time to assess whether the project is likely to cause "significant adverse environmental effects."

 The federal government last week released a climate plan that included measures to reduce emissions from oil and gas, but stopped short of limiting plans for production.

-With files from David Cochrane
+With files from David Cochrane, Terry Roberts, Malone Mullin and Chris Rands

 Comments